-Why Does My OPT EAD Say "Not Valid for Re-entry to the U.S."?
+Why Does My EAD Card Say "Not Valid for Reentry to U.S."?

 Why the line exists